khaors/geocompr/main.md

 ## Prerequisites {-}

-This chapter assumes you have a strong grasp of spatial data analysis and processing, covered in chapters 2-5.
+This chapter requires a strong grasp of spatial data analysis and processing, covered in chapters \@ref(spatial-class) to \@ref(transform).
-Additionally, we assume that you are familiar with linear regression and its generalized extensions [@zuur_mixed_2009].
+You should also be familiar with linear regression and its generalized extensions [e.g. @zuur_mixed_2009].

-We will need following packages:
+The chapter uses the following packages:

 ```r